electricsss/Swiftmix-Revitalized/README.md

 ### Logic Pro (HUI Bridge)

 Creates temporary bidirectional HUI endpoint pairs for the selected bank or banks and bridges raw HUI directly between Logic and native SwiftMix Ethernet.
+Because this is a raw HUI bridge—not a generic CC mapping—Logic's normal HUI fader assignments, touch handling, motor feedback, automation behavior, and other controls supported by the original SwiftMix/Logic design apply while the bridge is active.

 For each active bank, configure one Logic HUI device:

 - Logic input: `SwiftMix Logic Pro HUI Bank N Output`
 - Logic output: `SwiftMix Logic Pro HUI Bank N Input`

 The virtual ports exist only while takeover is active and are disposed when takeover stops.
 Remove old ipMIDI HUI assignments before using this mode.
+Any Logic-specific HUI limitations still apply.

+### Pro Tools (HUI Bridge)

+Creates temporary bidirectional HUI endpoint pairs for the selected bank or banks and bridges raw HUI directly between Pro Tools and native SwiftMix Ethernet.
+Because this is a raw HUI bridge—not a generic CC mapping—Pro Tools' normal HUI fader assignments, touch handling, motor feedback, automation behavior, and other controls supported by the original SwiftMix/Pro Tools design apply while the bridge is active.

+In **Pro Tools → Setup → Peripherals → MIDI Controllers**, configure one HUI peripheral for each active bank:

+- Type: **HUI**
+- Channels: **8**
+- Receive From: `SwiftMix Pro Tools HUI Bank N Output`
+- Send To: `SwiftMix Pro Tools HUI Bank N Input`

+Use the same bank number for the input and output of each peripheral.
+The virtual ports exist only while takeover is active and are disposed when takeover stops.
+Remove old ipMIDI HUI assignments before using this mode.
+Any Pro Tools-specific HUI limitations still apply.

 ## Development and tests